Noot-cat/md/README.md

 # Contact

 If you have any problems, please contact me on Discord (`https://discord.gg/xXfqzvCYBS`).
-For urgent matters or work requests, please contact me by email (`no.0001.2525@gmail.com`).
+For urgent matters or work requests, please contact me by email (`Noot.cat.contact@gmail.coms`).

 # Notes